matheucampbell/SlingPy/README.md

 more versatile function to utilize.
 Though the classifier is run on every one of the first 13 frames, only the 13th matters.
 This last frame is used to generate a histogram of values for CAMShift.

-The classifier was trained using the following parameters with OpenCV's opencv_createsamples.exe and opencv_tran_cascade.exe.
+The classifier was trained using the following parameters with OpenCV's opencv_createsamples.exe and opencv_train_cascade.exe.

 *VEC Samples*